Law reform in other jurisdictions

 Submissions to the review of the Anti-Discrimination Act 1977 (NSW), are currently being reviewed.

-The QLRC has released the first of a series of Background Papers for its review of mining lease objections: Introducing Our Review: Background Paper 1.
-A consultation paper will be published in July 2024.
-It will include questions for consultation and ask for submissions, to be made by the end of July.
-A final report with recommendations will be given to the Government by 30 June 2025.
+Queensland Law Reform Commission5 September 2024: The QLRC has commenced a review on non-fatal strangulation.
+A consultation paper will be published in mid-2025.
+It will include questions for consultation and ask for submissions.
+The final report with recommendations will be given to the Government by 30 September 2025.

-Tasmanian Law Reform Institute29 May 2024: The TLRI delivered its final report on Privacy laws.
+29 May 2024: The TLRI delivered its final report on Privacy laws.
 The Report recommends that technological advances such as spyware, covert cameras and drones mean the state’s privacy protections should be reviewed.
 Laws covering stalking and intimidation in Tasmania should be re-examined to consider emerging surveillance technology, the Institute has found.
 Legislation covering listening devices should also be reformed to strengthen protections against optical, tracking and data surveillance.
 The Institute has made 63 recommendations in the new report, which examined the Personal Information Protection Act 2004 and other state-based protections.

 Law Reform Commission of Western Australia15 May 2024: The Attorney General tabled the Law Reform Commission of Western Australia’s Final Report about Western Australia’s sexual offence laws.